Sabrina Merage Foundation

 Sabrina has been invited to speak at conferences all over the country for family members and advisers alike, and has been featured in magazines and business articles for her work with CIG and through the Sabrina Merage Foundation.

-Sue is Executive Director of the Merage Foundations and oversees the grant making and operations for the Merage Foundation, and is spearheading the development of the Foundation's Early Learning Ventures initiative to increase the stability and productivity of Colorado's ECE sector through market-based interventions.
+Sue is Executive Director of the Merage Foundations and oversees the grant making and operations for the Merage Foundations, and is spearheading the development of the Foundation's Early Learning Ventures initiative to increase the stability and productivity of Colorado's ECE sector through market-based interventions.
 Prior to joining the Merage Foundation in 2006, Sue was the Executive Director of Early Childhood Connections, a non-profit corporation providing early intervention supports and services to over 1,000 infants and toddlers and their families each year in the Denver-metro region.
 Sue also worked as a Senior Program Manger with the Colorado Office of Resource and Referral Agencies where she was responsible for launching Colorado's T.E.A.C.H. program, a public-private venture to provide early care and education professionals with college scholarships.

 Sue's experience includes volunteer leadership roles with several community development, family support and early care and education organizations.
 In her tenure as President of the Arapahoe County Early Childhood Council she established several new initiatives including the Developmental Surveillance Project, a successful venture to engage pediatricians and parents in the early identification of developmental delays.
 Ms. Renner received her BS in Human Development from California Polytechnic University, and her MS in Child and Family Development from Colorado State University.